Bidding Opportunities

 1. INTENT/SUMMARY OF SCOPE

-The New Jersey Economic Development Authority (“Authority”), an independent Authority of the State of New Jersey, is seeking information and ideas from qualified entities (“Respondents”) such as maritime and offshore wind industry professionals and stakeholders to:
+The New Jersey Economic Development Authority (“Authority”), an independent Authority of the State of New Jersey, is seeking information and ideas from qualified entities (“Respondents”).

 2. BACKGROUND